 We break down the sources of JD's revenues into: (1) net product revenues, and (2) net services revenues.
 Product revenues refer to revenues generated by JD's own online retail business where the company purchases goods from suppliers and sells them directly to consumers.
 Services revenues consist of fees earned from providing marketing and logistics services to business partners, as well as commissions earned from third-party merchants for sales made through JD's online market place.

-Approximately 90% of JD's net revenues are constituted of product revenues, although this percentage has been gradually declining as the company tries to diversify its business.
+Approximately 90% of JD's net revenues are product revenues, although this percentage has been gradually declining as the company has been trying to diversify its business.

 #3: Electronics Still Dominate JD's Sales